|

 ABSENT, ETC.

-All signs must comply with CalTrans specifications: They must be at least 30" wide and 42" inches
+Unchanged was the requirement for signs to comply with CalTrans specifications: They must be at least 30" wide and 42" inches

-high, they must be at least 6 feet above the pavement level (to the bottom edge of the sign), and they must be
+high, the bottom edge must be at least 7 feet above the pavement level (5 feet in rural areas), and they must be

 laid-out per this CalTrans design...